-In the very centre of Supetar, every day (and night) from December 6 to January 1 there is a small Christmas fair with various events, some traditional and modern Christmas food and drinks.
+In the very centre of Supetar, every day (and night) during December there is a small Christmas fair with various events and a mix of traditional and modern Christmas food and drinks.

 You can meet Saint Nicholas, and watch movies and theatre plays.
-Every night you can enjoy live music and on Christmas Eve you must taste Bakalar na bilo.
+Every night you can enjoy live music and on Christmas Eve you must taste Bakalar na bilo (dried cod fish with potatoes, olive oil and Mediterranean herbs) and Fritule.
 Here you can find the program by day.

 Advent in Pučišća

 Christmas time in Pučišća includes many workshops for children, gatherings with Saint Nicholas and Saint Lucy, children's plays and the Feast of Saint Nicholas with a folk festival and live music.